wallix/awless/README.md

 - Clear and easy listing of cloud resources (subnets, instances, groups, users, etc.) on AWS EC2, IAM and S3: `awless list`
 - Multiple output formats either human (table, trees, ...) or machine readable (csv, json, ...): `--format`
+- Show a resource by *id* with all its properties and resources dependencies: `awless show`
 - Creation, update and deletion of cloud resources with smart and secure default through powerful awless templates: `awless create/delete/update/run/...`
 - Easy revert of resources creation: `awless revert`
 - Show what has changed on the cloud since the last local changes: `awless diff`